Finding Eigenvalues the Rupert Way: The Evans function for systems on unbounded domains

-so that solutions in the planes are determined entirely by the stable and unstable directions of the asymptotic system.
-Solutions governed by the non-autonomous system, for $\{\tau \in (-1,+1) \}$, have limits in the invariant planes as $\xi \rightarrow \pm\infty$.
+so that solutions in these planes are determined entirely by the stable and unstable directions of the asymptotic systems.
+For $\{\tau \in (-1,+1) \}$, solutions are governed by the non-autonomous system and have limits in the invariant planes as $\xi \rightarrow \pm\infty$.